SapirKro/Ad2Ex1/README.md

   In addition the app save automatic the XML and CSV files in :
 > C:\\Program Files\\FlightGear 2020.3.6

   make sure you change it if Flight Gear is saved in another location.
+In the folder sampleFiles there is the files we use to test the app:"playback_small.xml" and "reg_flight.csv"

 enjoy!
 ## info